Dulyaaa/Conference_Management_System/README.md

-This repository contains ICAF frontend.
+# ICAF_Frontend
+This repository contains the ICAF frontend.
+This is used to Deploy ICAF Frontend in the Heroku Server.
+Changes in the Repository reflects on the server with a new build.